MaxTheMooshroom/MaxTheMooshroom.github.io/splice/index.md

 ## What is Splice
 Splice is a rendering, simulation, and game development engine purpose-built for flexibility and artificial intelligence, with a still high focus on visualizing machine learning data.
-Any physics are drastically reduced in performance cost using [AMPM](https://www.youtube.com/watch?v=wsFgrzYwchQ) and [SSNP](https://www.youtube.com/watch?v=atcKO15YVD8)!
+Any physics are drastically reduced (by orders of magnitude) in performance cost using [AMPM](https://www.youtube.com/watch?v=wsFgrzYwchQ) and [SSNP](https://www.youtube.com/watch?v=atcKO15YVD8)!

 ## Outline
 I plan on making an MVP engine using OpenGL, then DirectX 11, then Vulkan.
 After that, I'll